dakhamohammed/AirBnB_clone_v2/web_flask/README.md

 * How to display in HTML data from a MySQL database

 ### Requirememnts:
-    * Insall Flask web application framework.
+    * Insall Flask web application framework:
       ```bash
       $ pip3 install Flask
       ```